 One example of this is when some companies have had their products tested by independent labs and found that the amount of CBD they claimed on their label was more than what was actually in the products.
 Some have also been shown to have ingredients that could actually be harmful in their products, which was also not reflected on their labels.

 Because of this, the main concern is the safety of the products since there are no official “checks and balances” in place to ensure the safety of the products.
 This is why it is currently up to the consumers to do their research into companies before purchasing their products.
-This is also a concern related to the FDA when it comes to cannabis-derived products.
+This is also a concern evaluated by the Food and Drug Administration (FDA) when it comes to cannabis-derived products.
+People are still using Full Spectrum Hemp products, despite the trace amounts of tetrahydrocannabinol THC.

 Right now, the FDA is also concerned about the claims that people are making about these products.
-For example, many websites make a state that CBD or hemp oil can “treat” or “is effective” for various conditions such as Alzheimer’s disease and even pain.
+For example, many websites make state that full-spectrum CBD or CBD hemp oil can “treat” or “is effective” for various conditions such as Alzheimer’s disease and even pain.
 This is not only incorrect, but it is also ethically wrong to make these claims.
 People are not allowed to make these claims unless the product is an approved FDA medication.
-FDA-Approved products have gone through extensive testing and quality standards to get approval in order to make these claims.
+FDA-Approved products have gone through extensive testing and high quality standards to get approval in order to make these claims.
 It also leads consumers to think these products are a “magic cure” for them and strays them away from taking the medications that have been proven to be effective at treating their conditions.
+This full spectrum hemp nourishes the endocannabinoid system is naturally occurring system to offer functional support for stress, sleep inflammation and balance.

 Additionally, the FDA is concerned about the lack of knowledge that exists around these products.
 We really do not know the implications of giving these products to special populations, such as those who are pregnant or looking to become pregnant.
 Additionally, we do not have the research to show the effects of taking these products long term.